fusionengine-org/fusion/docs/pages/info.md

 - PySDL2 is used for rendering and windowing
 - PySDL2-DLL is used by PySDL2 for SDL2 binaries
-- PyMunk is used for fysics simulation
+- PyMunk is used for physics simulation
-- TKinter for UI
+- Custom build in UI for UI
 - Setuptools for PyPi package
 - Json for storing data

 This project began May 1, 2023.
 The original project began in C, but it's entirely rewritten in Python for it's big userbase and ease of use (productivity).
 This is actually also my EuroPython 2023 project.

+### 🇺🇦 Ukraine
+We as fusion team support Ukraine and we hope it will win.
+Fusion engine is dedicated to Ukraine fighting the Russian invasion.
+🇺🇦 Please support Ukraine! 🇺🇦

 ## 🚀 About Me

-A 13 year old game developer with much passion about game development.
+A 13-year-old game developer with much passion about game development.
 So I made this project to grow my programming skills and just make a tool that I can use for myself or a tool for other people to help them develop games.